Chicken Piccata

 Cooking

-In a 10 inch fry pan, add the last 2 tablespoons of olive oil and the garlic, heat until aromatic, then add the wine.
+In a 10 inch fry pan, add 2 tablespoons of olive oil and the garlic, heat until aromatic, then add the wine.
 Reduce by half, about 2 minutes, and then add the chicken stock and heat until it begins to simmer.